China issues draft guidelines for internet recommendation algorithms - Up News Info

 BEIJING — China has issued draft guidelines on regulating the algorithms used by internet service providers to make recommendations to users, part of efforts to protect the privacy and data security of users, the internet regulator said on Friday.

+Earlier this year, the Chinese Consumer Association criticized internet companies https://www.reuters.com/article/us-china-consumer-idUSKBN29C1JZ for misusing personal data and “bullying” people into purchases and promotions.
+State media have since issued multiple calls for regulating the use of such algorithms.

+Internet companies globally use algorithms to predict user preferences and make recommendations.
+In China, this would include firms such as e-commerce giant Alibaba Group, ride-hailing firm Didi Global and TikTok owner ByteDance.

-China recently passed a data security law that will go into effect on Sept.
+China recently passed a data security law https://www.reuters.com/world/china/chinas-coming-data-laws-leave-firms-with-more-questions-than-answers-2021-08-27 that will go into effect on Sept.
 1 to protect internet users’ rights in cyberspace and impose curbs on its fast-growing internet industry.
-(Reporting by Ryan Woo and Colin Qian; editing by Christian Schmollinger)
+(Reporting by Ryan Woo, Colin Qian and Brenda Goh; Editing by Christian Schmollinger and Karishma Singh)